-Growing up the Montano sisters were raised in a Bolivian household where food was highly valued in their family.
-Karla, describes how, “we cooked and ate seasonally using only the best ingredients their mother could find.”
-At ten years old, Vivian began to show more interest in other styles of cuisine and asked her mother to take a Chinese cooking class to learn about other cultures of food.
+Growing up, the Montano sisters were raised in a Bolivian household where food was highly valued in their family.
+“We cooked and ate seasonally using only the best ingredients our mother could find,” Karla describes.
+At 10 years old, Vivian began to show more interest in different styles of cuisine and asked her mother to take a Chinese cooking class to learn about other cultures of food.
 It was this class that made Vivian’s passion come to life.
 From there she found herself taking over her mother’s kitchen for Sunday dinners.
-As Vivian became more confident in cooking, she urged Karla to lend a hand and so the sister cooking duo began.
+As Vivian became more confident in cooking, she urged Karla to lend a hand, and the sister cooking duo began.

-The diversity of Norfolk is celebrated at Luna Maya and is shown through the community, due to the naval base and NATO headquarters, which are some of Karla’s favorite things about the city.
-Many of the dishes can not be found anywhere else in the 757 area because of the uniqueness of the flavors.
-Karla’s favorite menu item is the Tamales which includes fresh corn seasoned with cinnamon, a traditional Bolivian twist that is topped with a juicy and tender shredded brisket.
-Why topped with brisket?
-Karla never liked how the meat would tend to dry up inside a typical tamale so she decided to create a brisket topping instead and found that it pairs beautifully with the starchiness of the corn.
+Many of the restaurant’s dishes cannot be found anywhere else in the 757 because of the uniqueness of flavors.
+Karla’s favorite menu item is the tamales, which features fresh corn seasoned with cinnamon, a traditional Bolivian twist.
+The magic of this dish lies in the tender, juicy shredded brisket on top.
+As someone who disliked the way meat tends to dry inside a typical tamale, Karla decided on the brisket topping instead and found that it pairs beautifully with the starchiness of the corn.